 The biggest one being that most mutual funds don’t actually make positive returns, but you still have to pay the money manager a percentage of your money.

-5. Invest in Individual Companies
+5. Invest in the Stock Market

 Fifth, you can learn how to invest in individual companies or stocks.
 I don’t want to tell you that this is the safest, easiest, and best way to make money… but it’s the best way to make money.
 Learning how to invest will enrich your life.